ersin-ertan/kotlinx.coroutines/coroutines-guide.md

 ### Run non-cancellable block

-Rarely, a suspending function in the `finally` block  is need, but doing so causes a [CancellationException], the coroutine has been cancelled.
+Rarely, a suspending function in the `finally` block  is need, but doing so causes a [CancellationException], the coroutine is already cancelled.
 Use `run(NonCancellable) {...}`.

 ```kotlin
 fun main(args: Array<String>) = runBlocking<Unit> {